Resources & Links

 The Federal Trade Commission has an excellent article which deals with debt problems, cautions consumers about fraudulent debt counseling agencies and debt consolidation schemes at their Facts for Consumers Page.
 You might also want to look at the Federal Trade Commission “Money Matters” page which is a wealth of information that may help you guard against the many predators in the marketplace looking to take advantage of vulnerable people: http://www.ftc.gov/bcp/edu/microsites/moneymatters/index.html.

 For information from HUD on foreclosure prevention and the most recent programs for helping homeowners click HERE.
-If there is any way we can help call us at (209) 267 1381 or CLICK HERE to EMAIL us.
-Also feel free to join us at one of our free bankruptcy seminars which are open to the public.
+If there is any way we can help call us at (209) 267 1381 or click on the Contact Us link and send us an email.